 A: For information on home scams, visit the National Consumer Law Center's website at www.nclc.org or contact the Better Business Bureau.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by Joseph W. Gibson, elder rights division attorney of the Area Agency on Aging in Uniontown.
+It was prepared by Akron-area attorney Joseph W. Gibson, an elder rights attorney.